Graduate Diploma in Mental Health Nursing Practice

 Mental Health Nursing Practice 1

-In this subject students will apply theoretical principles in Assessment in Mental Health Nursing to support comprehensive patient assessment, monitoring and care planning in specialty nursing practice.
-Students will apply current legal, ethical and policy frameworks to their practice.
-Students will learn to incorporate knowledge and evidence of bio-psycho-social factors influencing patient outcomes, to inform their clinical decision making in practice.
+In this subject students will apply theoretical principles outlined in each module to support comprehensive consumer screening, assessment, monitoring and care planning in mental health nursing practice.
+Students will apply current legal, ethical and policy frameworks to their clinical practice.
+Students will learn to incorporate knowledge and evidence of biopsychosocial factors influencing consumer and family/carer outcomes to inform their clinical decision making in practice and demonstrate sound clinical leadership skills.

 Mental Health Nursing Practice 2

-In this subject students will apply theoretical principles in Assessment in Mental Health Nursing and the skills from Mental Health Nursing Practice 1 to support comprehensive patient assessment, monitoring and care planning in specialty nursing practice.
-Students will continue to apply current legal, ethical and policy frameworks to their practice.
-Students will continue to incorporate knowledge and evidence of bio-psycho-social factors influencing patient outcomes to inform their clinical decision making in practice and demonstrate clinical leadership skills.
+In this subject students will apply theoretical principles outlined in each module to support comprehensive consumer and family/ carer experiences, treatment and interventions in their mental health nursing practice.
+Students will continue to apply current legal, ethical and policy frameworks to their clinical practice.
+Students will continue to learn to incorporate knowledge and evidence of biopsychosocial factors influencing consumer and family/carer outcomes to inform their clinical decision making in practice and demonstrate sound clinical leadership skills.

 Evidence in Practice